Shields Ferry: Future developments

 In November 2018, North Tyneside Council announced plans to consider the feasibility of moving the ferry landing at North Shields.
 An award of £200,000 was made to North Tyneside Council by the North of Tyne Combined Authority in March 2019, to develop a regeneration master plan for North Shields.

 Following storm damage to the ferry landing at North Shields, the Shields Ferry was suspended between 11 November and 21 December 2019, whilst repairs were undertaken.

 In August 2020, it was confirmed by the Department for Communities and Local Government that it was allocating £47 million to the North East Local Enterprise Partnership from the Get Building Fund for 18 major projects in the region, to help boost the local economy following the COVID-19 pandemic.
 In January 2021, a total of £8.8 million funding was secured, with the project being partly financed (£5.5 million) by the fund.

 In July 2021, it was announced that due to the time constraints of the project, funding from the Government's Getting Building Fund was no longer available.
 As a result of this, the redevelopment project has been pushed back until at least 2023.

 South Shields

 The ferry landing at South Shields was opened in July 1999, with construction commencing once there was sufficient room for redevelopment of the area, following the closure of Harton Low Staithes in July 1993.
 It served as a replacement for the previous landing which opened in 1898, and provides three berths as well as an indoor waiting room, and offices and break rooms for crew.

 Parts of the old ferry landing signage survives in storage at South Shields Museum.

 At South Shields Ferry Landing, it is a five minute walk to the recently reconstructed South Shields Interchange, which provides connections with bus and Metro.

 Ticketing

-As of April 2022, a single ticket is £2.10 and a day ticket is £3.40.
-Tickets are purchased from a conductor when boarding the ferry.